lmmx/page-dewarp/docs/how-it-works/Assemble-text-into-spans.md

 ---

-This is all to lead up to a sort of the candidate edges by their score, then stepping through them to assign preceding and successive contours stored on the `ContourInfo` objects themselves within the `candidate_edges` list, then once this is done building these into spans given sufficient width.
+This is all in preparation to sort the candidate edges by their score, then stepping through them to assign preceding and successive contours stored on the `ContourInfo` objects themselves within the `candidate_edges` list, then once this is done building these into spans given sufficient width.